 Yes!
 Deodorants without fragrance work just as well as their scented counterparts.
-It’s the chemical compounds in your deodorant and not the fragrance that fights the odor-producing bacteria.
+The chemical compounds in your deodorant and not the fragrance that fights the odor-producing bacteria.
 The only difference is that a fragrance-free deodorant doesn’t contain fragrance.

 And even better: fragrance-free deodorants are excellent for avoiding itchy armpits.
 The best fragrance-free deodorants will keep you smelling fresh but without any scents or oils that tick off your allergies.

 What’s the difference between a deodorant and an antiperspirant?